mjordan/islandora_workbench_docs/docs/field_types.md

 dogs:German Shepherd
 ```

-If you want to use multiple terms in a single field, you would namespace them both:
+If you want to use multiple terms in a single field, you would namespace them all:

 ```
 cats:Tuxedo|cats:Misbehaving|dogs:German Shepherd